Revisiting Weighted Aggregation in Federated Learning with Neural Networks: FedLAW

-\textbf{Results. \textit{Different datasets:}} As in \autoref{table:first_table}, \textsc{FedLAW} outperforms baselines on different datasets and models in both IID and NonIID settings.
-Compared with \textsc{FedDF}, \textsc{FedBE} and \textsc{Server-FT}, \textsc{FedLAW} can better utilize the proxy dataset. \textbf{\textit{Different participation ratios:}} From the left of \autoref{fig:fedawo_partial}, \textsc{FedLAW} performs well under partial participation. \textbf{\textit{Different sizes and distributions of proxy dataset:}} From the right of \autoref{fig:fedawo_partial}, the server-side baselines are sensitive to the size of the proxy dataset that too small or too large proxy set will cause overfitting.
+\textbf{Experimental results. \textit{Different datasets:}} As in \autoref{table:first_table}, \textsc{FedLAW} outperforms baselines on different datasets and models in both IID and NonIID settings.
+Compared with \textsc{FedDF}, \textsc{FedBE} and \textsc{Server-FT}, \textsc{FedLAW} can better utilize the proxy dataset. \textbf{\textit{Different numbers of clients:}} We implement experiments by scaling up the number of clients in \autoref{tab:client_num}, and it is shown that \textsc{FedLAW} also surpasses the baselines by large margins. \textbf{\textit{Different model architectures:}} We test \textsc{FedLAW} across wider and deeper ResNet and other architecture, such as DenseNet \citep{huang2017densely}, in the \autoref{table:model_architetures}.
+It shows that \textsc{FedLAW} is effective across different architectures, and it performs well even when the network goes deeper or wider. \textbf{\textit{Different participation ratios:}} From the left of \autoref{fig:fedawo_partial}, \textsc{FedLAW} performs well under partial participation. \textbf{\textit{Different sizes and distributions of proxy dataset:}} From the right of \autoref{fig:fedawo_partial}, the server-side baselines are sensitive to the size of the proxy dataset that too small or too large proxy set will cause overfitting.
 However, \textsc{FedLAW} is also effective under an extremely tiny proxy set and benefits more from a larger proxy set due to accurate aggregation weight optimization.
-We report the results of different distributions of the proxy dataset in \autoref{tab:distribution_shift_2} and \autoref{tab:distribution_shift_1}, which show that FedLAW still works when there exists a distribution shift between the proxy dataset and the global data distribution of clients. \textbf{\textit{Different architectures:}} We test \textsc{FedLAW} across wider and deeper ResNet and other architecture, such as DenseNet \citep{huang2017densely}, in the \autoref{table:model_architetures}.
-It shows that \textsc{FedLAW} is effective across different architectures, and it performs well even when the network goes deeper or wider. \textbf{\textit{Robustness against corrupted clients:}} Another advantage of \textsc{FedLAW} is that it can filter out corrupted clients by assigning them lower weights.
+We report the results of different distributions of the proxy dataset in \autoref{tab:distribution_shift_2} and \autoref{tab:distribution_shift_1}, which show that FedLAW still works when there exists a distribution shift between the proxy dataset and the global data distribution of clients. \textbf{\textit{Robustness against corrupted clients:}} Another advantage of \textsc{FedLAW} is that it can filter out corrupted clients by assigning them lower weights.
 We generate corrupted clients by swapping two labels in their local training data.
 As in \autoref{table:robustness}, \textsc{FedLAW} is robust against corrupted clients, and it is as robust as the ensemble distillation methods, such as \textsc{FedDF}, using the same proxy dataset.